datamanju/datamanju.github.io/_posts/2020-07-04-pc-building.md

 ---
 layout: post
-title: A Great First Post
+title: What I Learned From Building My First PC
 ---

 This is it!